anuragraiii/Msc-CS/README.md

-# This are the Practicals and Projects of Different Subject.
+Practicals and Projects of MSC-CS-Semester I